JetBrains/space-dotnet-sdk/README.md

 * `JetBrains.Space.AspNetCore` — Helpers for using JetBrains.Space with ASP.NET Core, such as:
   * An extension method for `IServiceCollection` to register all JetBrains.Space clients as ASP.NET Core services
   * Helpers for Space Applications webhooks
-* `JetBrains.Space.AspNetCore.Authentication.Space` — Authentication provider that integrates with ASP.NET Core.
+* `JetBrains.Space.AspNetCore.Authentication` — Authentication provider that integrates with ASP.NET Core.

 Let's have a look at how we can start working with `JetBrains.Space.Client`.